squishifier/squishifier.github.io/library.md

 ## Pick your material

 Adjust your settings according to what material you would like to seal.
-You can determine the right settings based on the chart below developed as part of the <a href="https://www.media.mit.edu/projects/therms-up/overview/#:~:text=Therms%2DUp!%20is%20a%20DIY,that%20easily%20found%20at%20home." target="_blank"><strong>Therms-Up!</strong></a> project.
+You can determine the right settings based on the chart below developed as part of the <strong><a href="https://www.media.mit.edu/projects/therms-up/overview/#:~:text=Therms%2DUp!%20is%20a%20DIY,that%20easily%20found%20at%20home." target="_blank">Therms-Up!</a></strong> project.
 Some materials can be sealed more easily by placing a cardboard underneath or an aluminium foil on top of it.
 The following snippets of code were developed for sealing metalised film from crisps packets placed on top of a 2mm thick piece of cardboard.
 <img src="/images/material-chart.png" alt="Material properties">

 ## Seal top two layers